 Introductions for professional development modules.

 An example of a case investigation report written by two Honor Council Case Investigators.

 A template form to use when writing up a case investigation report.

-An example of a Hearing Panel script the Chair reads.
+An example of a Hearing Panel template for multiple violations hearings.

 Ethical standards have been established to protect the privacy of the student(s) involved in a hearing and to maintain the standards of the Honor & Integrity System.